-Students are required to post in Canvas their responses to each team's case presentations, in the appropriate, assigned discussion forums.
+Students are required to post their responses to each team's case presentations in the appropriate, assigned discussion forums in Canvas.
 Discussion participation is mandatory.
-That is, each student must comment on each of the two case presentations, one by each team, for each Case Study presentation week.
+Each student must comment on two case presentations, one by each team, for each Case Study presentation week.